Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - You do not have to worry that you will push the ring up too far or that it will get lost.
 Your cervix (the narrow, lower end of your uterus) will block the ring from going too high in your vagina.

 - If the ring slips down into your lower vagina, use your finger to push it back up.
 If the ring comes completely out, rinse it in warm (not hot) water and put it back in.

-How do I take out my vaginal ring?
+How do I remove my vaginal ring?

 - Wash and dry your hands.